nolia/bdd_workshop/STORIES.md

 ### As a user I should be able to add a task.
 - open Add Task form/screen
+- save task from Add Task form/screen
 - validate task before saving
-- save task from Add Task form/screen
+- task list should be updated after new task is saved

 ### As a user I should be able to delete a task.